Isabelle-123/github-user-app/README.md

 Please visit it at https://githubuserfinder-123.netlify.app/

-The app is made by following the online course: https://www.udemy.com/course/modern-react-front-to-back/

 ## 👨‍💻 Tech stack

 The "master" branch is written with functional components.
 The "withContext" branch is refactored to use context and useReducer.